 The Great Lakes Suzuki Institute welcomes students of all experience and ability levels!
 All student participants will receive individual masterclass-style instruction with our renowned Suzuki instructors as well as Suzuki repertoire group class, chamber music, and enrichment.
-Recent enrichment offerings have included: juggling, art, and jazz improvisation.
+Recent enrichment offerings have included: chamber music, yoga, and introduction to orchestral flute!

 Frequently Asked Questions